Tequesta: Miami Circle

 The Miami Circle is located on the site of a known Tequesta village south of the mouth of the Miami River (probably the town of Tequesta).
 It consists of 24 large holes or basins, and many smaller holes, which have been cut into bedrock.
 Together these holes form a circle approximately 38 feet in diameter.
 Other arrangements of holes are apparent as well.
+It is possible that these were just from a septic tank.
+The holes may simply be remnants of the drain field from the 1950s.
 The Circle was discovered during an archeological survey of a site being cleared for construction of a high-rise building.
 Charcoal samples collected in the circle have been radiocarbon-dated to approximately 100 CE, 1,900 years ago.
 Radiocarbon-dating of sea shells eaten at the site date back as far as 730 BCE, and suggest a permanent settlement was established here more than 2,700 years ago.
 The circle is on the south side of the Miami River.
 Recent archaeological work has found a larger Tequesta site on the north side of the river that likely existed concurrently with the Miami Circle.
+Remnants of a sea turtle, a shark, and a dolphin have also been found at the site.
+They appear to be more recent, placed sometime after the circle would have been in use.